ZhengTracyKe/MADStat/README.md

 # MADStat
 Data and code for the paper "Co-citation and Co-authorhship Networks of Statisticians" (https://www.tandfonline.com/doi/full/10.1080/07350015.2021.1978469).

-A list of ready-to-use data matrices
+A list of ready-to-use data matrices:

 – AuPapMat: This matrix summarizes the bibtex data.
 – PapPapMat: This matrix summarizes the citation data.
 – CiteeAdjFinal.mat: The adjacency matrix of the citee network (1991-2000).